AISKhalil/AStra/README.md

 ./AStraMultipleInputs.py
 ```

 You can modify this script to add the path of many BAM files.
 Besides to the default output files, this script outputs an excel file contains the complete profile of all BAM files (profile of each BAM file in a row).
-Each row contains fields of 1: nearest ploidy, 2: number of reads, 3-12: CE for model1-model10, 13: HS, 14: CN State 0 percentage, 15: Median error, 16: Median correction factor, 17-26: Ploidy-spectrum (percentages of genome-segments per CN-state), and 27-36: number of segments per each CN-state.
+Each row contains fields of 1: nearest ploidy, 2: number of reads, 3-12: Centralization error (CE) for model1-model10, 13: HS, 14: CN State 0 percentage, 15: Median error, 16: Median correction factor, 17-26: Anueploidy spectrum (percentages of genome-segments per CN-state), and 27-36: number of segments per each CN-state.
 This eases the analysis of large number of BAM files.

 ## AStra outputs

+`AStra` generates many output files providing the detailed characterization of the aneuploidy profile
+of the input cell line.
+    **a.
+Aneuploidy characterization:** a text file contains the important features of aneuploidy profiel of the input BAM
+    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median
+    error, and Median correction factor.

+    **a.
+Aneuploidy characterization:** a text file contains the important features of aneuploidy profiel of the input BAM
+    such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median
+    error, and Median correction factor.

+of the  a narrowPeak BED format file of the focal
+amplifications /deletions of the complete genome for UCSC Genome Browser: